Last updated on June 30, 2020

-When novel strains of viruses like the Coronavirus (COVID19) emerge, data quickly becomes our most valuable asset.
-This was true during the recent Ebola outbreak, where we already had decades of research into the effects and possible treatments, and it is doubly true when considering the new strain of coronavirus.
+When novel strains of viruses like the Coronavirus (which causes COVID-19) emerge, data quickly becomes our most valuable asset.
+This was true during the recent Ebola outbreak, where we already had decades of research into the effects and possible treatments, and it is doubly true when considering the new strain of Coronavirus.

 So what can we do to help?
 As a leading medical research tool, it turns out we can do a lot, and frankly we have a moral obligation to do so.
-We can help drive access to standardized data in real-time, enable the use of AI across standardized datasets, and accelerate the discovery of evidence that can help stop the Coronavirus in its tracks.
+We can help drive access to standardized data in real-time, enable the use of AI across standardized datasets, and accelerate the discovery of evidence that can help manage the Coronavirus outbreak.

-- Castor is now free for all non-profit Coronavirus registries and studies globally.
+- Castor’s Electronic Data Capture (EDC) system is now free for all Coronavirus registries and studies globally.

 - We created standardized forms based on WHO CRFs and they’ll help guarantee researchers can get up and running fast.

 - We’re providing a hosted FAIR data point with all related research catalogs (datasets).

 Click here to view details on some of the COVID-19 studies running on Castor, including a groundbreaking machine-learning trial to improve ICU bed allocation, a study of how the disease is affecting immunosuppressed children, and a study characterizing the breath sounds associated with the disease.